BA (Hons) Fine Art, Glasgow School of Art, MA History of Art, PhD History of Art (both University of Leeds)

 ‘Between the Factory and the Home: Re/production in the 21st Century and the Labour Question for Contemporary Art’, Annual 9th Historical Materialism conference, Birkbeck, London, November 2012

 Amy is currently chair of A844, part two of our MA in Art History (and deputy chair of A843, the first part of our MA in Art History).
 She is a contributing author to the third-year level A344 Art and its Global Histories.
 She has chaired AA318 Art of the Twentieth Century and is also working on the production of our new Level 1 (A111) module.
 From 2016 - 2018 Amy was also part of the steering group for Open Arts Objects, short (open access) films with teaching support material dedicated to the objects of art history and the skills of visual analysis.

-Students interested in modern and contemporary art history and theory; aesthetics and politics; visual culture; moving-image art; critical approaches to 'relational aesthetics'; lens-based media; gender and feminism; 'globalisation' and 'biennialisation' should contact Amy Charlesworth via email.
+Students interested in modern and contemporary art history and theory; aesthetics and politics; visual culture; moving-image art; critical approaches to relational aesthetics; lens-based media and gender and feminism should contact Amy Charlesworth via email.

 Since 2013 Amy has worked closely with the grass-roots national campaign group Justice 4 Domestic Workers (now The Voice of Domestic Workers) alongside partnerships with visual arts organisations, The Showroom (London) Pavilion (Leeds), artist Rehana Zaman and Leeds Animation Workshop (LAW).
 This collaboration emerged from Amy's interest in the politics of representation and the histories and relation between so-callled 'women's work' and the role of the camera in the Women's Movement in th UK.
 Contributions ranged from starting and co-running a branch in the north of England, comissioning and developing a film, workshops with the public, talks and screenings, fundraising and site maintanence for the organisation's website.
 Working within these partnerships has also enabled considered and continual renegotiation around the politics of collaboration and art pedagogy.
-In 2016 the comissioned film work, They Call Us Maids: The Domestic Workers' Story was shortlisted for the prestigious AHRC Research in Film Awards.
+In 2016 the commissioned film, They Call Us Maids: The Domestic Workers' Story was shortlisted for the prestigious AHRC Research in Film Awards.

 Academic Reviewer for Leeds City College 2017 - 2019